-For the years ended December 31, 2020 and 2019 (All amounts are in Canadian Dollars, unless otherwise stated)
+For the years ended December 31, 2021 and 2020 (All amounts are in Canadian Dollars, unless otherwise stated)

-(g) Financial instruments (Cont'd)
+(h) Financial instruments (Cont'd)

 Changes in the fair value of financial assets at FVTPL are recognized in other gains/(losses) in the statement of profit or loss as applicable.
 Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.